smlab-niser/iWatchRoad/README.md

 RoadWatch is an intelligent road infrastructure monitoring system that combines computer vision with web based mapping technology.
 The system automatically detects and tracks potholes using dashcam footage and provides a comprehensive web interface for monitoring and managing road conditions.

+> [!important]
+> Please go here for the Tirtha site: https://smlab.niser.ac.in/project/tirtha/.
+> New features will be added to the dev site first: https://smlab.niser.ac.in/project/tirtha/dev/.

 ### Key Features

 **🎥 Dashcam Processing System:**